-Not every tricky situation we face will lead us to a world-changing innovation like penicillin or Uber.
+Not every tricky situation we face will lead us to a world-changing innovation like penicillin, Amazon, or Uber.

-But having an attitude that treats all problems as if they contain opportunities will bring us five important benefits:
+But treating problems as if they contain an opportunity will always bring us five important benefits:

-Looking for opportunities is generally more exciting and more inspiring than fixing problems.
-It builds emotional engagement and morale, which improves productivity and results.
+Looking for opportunities is more exciting, more inspiring than fixing problems.
+It lifts emotional engagement and morale, which improves productivity and results.

-As Napoleon once said, “A leader is a dealer in hope.”
-Looking for the opportunities creates that hope.
+As Napoleon said, “A leader is a dealer in hope.”
+Simply deciding to look for the opportunities in a situation creates that hope.

-Searching for the opportunities in a situation forces us to let go of our assumptions about the situation and search for deeper understanding.
-This will then be useful, no matter what direction we decide to move forward in.
+Searching for the opportunities in a situation forces us to let go of our assumptions about that situation and look for deeper understanding.
+That deeper understanding will be useful, no matter which way forward we choose.

 When John Cleese was writing sketches with the Monty Python team, his colleagues would often stop when they got to the first punchline.
 Cleese would keep working until he found the second, third, or even fifth level of comedy.
 This was harder work and took longer.
 But the results he created were stronger, funnier, and longer lasting.

-By choosing not just to see ‘problems’ but to look for the opportunities in a situation you retain more control over your destiny.
-Even if you then end up choosing the same path as before, you now make it your deliberate choice, from a wider range of options, rather than something you were forced into.
-This puts you back in control.
+By choosing to see not just ‘problems’ but to seek the opportunities in a situation you retain control over your destiny.
+Even if you then end up choosing the same path as before, you have now made it your deliberate choice, from a wider range of options, rather than something you were forced into.
+And even if your chosen way forward isn’t ideal, the fact that you have looked for the opportunities means you know it is the best available option.
+That will add vigour and determination to your actions.
+And all this puts you back in control.

 Looking for the opportunities in a situation is another step to making us and our organisations what Nassim Nicholas Taleb calls ‘antifragile’.